rudreshh/hacktoberfest-finder/README.md

 If you've got everything, you can install it by following the below steps.

-1. Fork and clone this repository to your computer
+1. Fork and clone this repository to your computer.
-2. Run `npm install` in the project folder
+2. Run `yarn install` or `npm install` in the project folder.
-3. Then run `npm run dev` to compile JS and SASS for development.
+3. Then run `yarn run dev` or `npm run dev` to compile JavaScript and PostCSS stylesheets for development.

 ## Contributing